Do you want to refinance your FHA loan to get a lower rate and lower your monthly payment?

 You can be underwater on your mortgage

-There is no maximum loan to value amount to qualify.
-If you owe more on your mortgage than your home is worth you still may qualify for a streamline refinance through the FHA.
+There is no maximum loan to value ratio to qualify.
+If you owe more on your mortgage than your home is worth (loan-to-value ratio above 100%) you still may qualify for a streamline refinance through the FHA.

 When Refinancing your loan makes sense